Robust Learning of Fixed-Structure Bayesian Networks: Introduction

-We will frequently index $p$ as a vector.
-That is, we will use the notation $p_k$, for $1 \leq k \leq m$, and the associated events $\Pi_k$, where each $k$ stands for an $(i,a) \in S$ lexicographically ordered. \end{definition}

-\paragraph{Our Results.} We give the first efficient agnostic learning algorithm for Bayesian networks with a known graph $G$.
-Our algorithm has polynomial sample complexity and running time, and provides an error guarantee that scales near-linearly with the fraction of adversarially corrupted samples, under the following natural restrictions: First, we assume that each parental configuration is reasonably likely.
-Intuitively, this assumption seems necessary because we will need to observe each configuration many times in order to learn the associated conditional probability to good accuracy.
-Second, we assume that each of the conditional probabilities are balanced, i.e., bounded away from $0$ and $1$.
+\paragraph{Our Results.} We give the first efficient robust learning algorithm for Bayesian networks with a known graph $G$.
+Our algorithm has information-theoretically near-optimal sample complexity, runs in time polynomial in the size of the input (the samples), and provides an error guarantee that scales near-linearly with the fraction of adversarially corrupted samples, under the following restrictions: First, we assume that each parental configuration is reasonably likely.
+Intuitively, this assumption seems necessary because we need to observe each configuration many times in order to learn the associated conditional probability to good accuracy.
+Second, we assume that each of the conditional probabilities is balanced, i.e., bounded away from $0$ and $1$.
 This assumption is needed for technical reasons.
-In particular, we will need this to show that having a good approximation to the conditional probability table will imply that the corresponding Bayesian network is close in variation distance.
+In particular, we need this to show that a good approximation to the conditional probability table implies that the corresponding Bayesian network is close in total variation distance.